AI Burnout: When Keeping Up Leaves You Running on Empty

 - The three hallmarks are exhaustion, cynicism, and reduced sense of competence

-- Unlike regular burnout, AI burnout has no finish line — the pace of change won't slow down, so you must set your own limits
+- Unlike regular burnout, AI burnout has no finish line — the pace of change shows no signs of slowing, so setting your own limits is essential

 - Recovery starts with stopping, not optimizing — declare a learning moratorium and restore the basics